 At that time, lettering was becoming more visible on social media.
 I followed a lot of different artists on instagram, all with very different styles.
 I found it difficult to commit to one particular style.
 My appetite for learning this new art-form was huge and I wanted to know more.
 I jumped around from style to style, and was even switching between methods trying both calligraphy and lettering.

-I soon realised this wasn’t an effective way to learn.
+I soon realised this was not an effective way to learn.

-As I dug a bit deeper, I found a lot of professional lettering artists made a case for learning traditional calligraphy first.
+I dug a bit deeper and found a lot of professional lettering artists made a case for learning traditional calligraphy first.
 They were saying it was important to learn the foundational skills of calligraphy in order to loosen those rules and develop your own style.
 (If you’re not sure on what the difference between calligraphy and lettering is, read about that here).

 I love this excerpt from *Jessica Hische’s book ‘In Progress’.
 I think this brilliantly describes going deep into one particular style :